bioexcel/qmmm_bpg/docs/input_preparation/CP2K_QMMM_parameterisation.rst

 -----------------------

 The basic structure of the QMMM section in the CP2K input file is shown below.
-This contains all the parameters describing the selection of the QM atoms and how the QM region should be treated within the system.
+This contains all the parameters describing the selection of the QM atoms and how the QM region should be treated.
 This paragraph is designed to act as a rough guide about how to build your ``QMMM`` section, and contains some example parameter settings with descriptions in the comments.
 The example assumes the employment of the GEEP approach for the QM/MM electrostatic coupling.
 However other methods exist and these will require